humanai-repo/parcel-demo/dp-shakespeare/README.md

 npm run-script run
 ```

-Instructions on reading the output can be dound in the [Dataset List Readme](../dataset-list/).
+Instructions on reading the output can be found in the [Dataset List Readme](../dataset-list/).

 ## Debugging tips